 Orders or purchases via the Websites or in store

-We collect your name, contact and payment details and other personal information you provide when you order or purchase products and services from us via our Websites or in store, including when you purchase tickets for The Open and other R&A championships.
+We collect your name, contact and payment details and other personal information you provide when you order or purchase products and services from us, including when you purchase tickets for The Open, the AIG Women’s Open and other R&A championships.
 The R&A will use this personal information to process your order/purchase.
-Where you have purchased products/services from the Websites, we will retain the payment details you provided for that purchase for 12 months from the date of the purchase to allow us to process any refund that may be due to you.
+Where you have purchased products/services from the Websites, we will retain your payment details for 12 months from the date of the purchase to allow us to process any refund that may be due to you.
 This processing of your information is necessary for the performance of our sales contract with you.

-We will retain the information you provide to us for your purchase for a period of ten years from the date of your purchase for analysis purposes to understand audiences for The Open at each venue and to improve efficiencies at R&A championships and team events in general and at particular venues.
+We will retain the information you provide to us for your purchase for a period of ten years from the date of your purchase for analysis purposes to understand audiences for The Open and the AIG Women’s Open at each venue and to improve efficiencies at our championships and team events in general and at particular venues.
 This processing of your personal information is necessary for our legitimate interests of understanding our customers and providing better products and services for our customers.
 We will not store your payment details for this purpose.

 We collect information about you when you start an enquiry, order or transaction on the Website but which you then abandon or do not complete.
 We collect your personal information even if you do not click “next” or “submit” on the relevant page.
 We may use this information to contact you by email about that enquiry, order or transaction.
 Such contact will be to determine if we can offer any assistance to help you complete the enquiry, order or transaction, or if we can provide alternative products or services that may be of greater interest to you.
 We will not store your payment details for this purpose.
 The legal basis for processing your personal information in this way is that it is necessary for our legitimate interests to promote our products/services to you.
 When we collect your information, we will give you the option not to receive these emails.
 Otherwise, we will retain your personal information for ten years for our legitimate interests of understanding our customers and users of our Website.